 It took twenty years to develop some creative self confidence, to wind my way back to those earlier dreams, to figure out that I still wanted to write stories, and to take ownership of the incredibly powerful sentences, “I am a WRITER!!” and “I am creative!!”

 In order to do that, I had to put myself and my writing out there, and the easiest way to do that, to “be” a writer, is to blog.
-So, after a few initial panic attacks before my first few posts, I started writing online, and I’m still here though my schedule has gone from religiously posting twice a week to posting now and then.
+So, after a few initial panic attacks before my first few posts, I started writing online, and I’m still here though my schedule has gone from religiously posting twice a week to posting now and then, to rarely.
 My confidence has come a long way, so I’m good with that schedule.

 The second reason for this blog is to to document my novel writing and creative journey for my own reflection on this process.